- Basic information

 About meeting and support at the Spinal Unit

-The spinal unit at the University Hospital in Motol is celebrating its 10th anniversary this year.
-On this occasion, we decided to compile a text that captures the atmosphere of meetings and conversations with patients after spinal cord injury.
+The Spinal Unit at the Faculty Hospital in Motola is celebrating the 10th anniversary of its opening this year.
+On this occasion, we decided to compile a text capturing the atmosphere of meetings and conversations with patients after a spinal cord injury.

-The aim was to point out how important it is for our patients to hear words of support and encouragement from different angles, but also how difficult it can be to choose the right moment and form of this support, given the often changing moods.
+The aim was to point out how important it is for our patients to hear words of support and encouragement from different sides, but also how it can be difficult to choose the right moment and form of this support due to frequently changing moods.
 And that even well-meaning words can sometimes have the opposite effect.

-Therefore, in collaboration with our hospital chaplain, we have asked current and former patients to share such positive and negative experiences with us.
-These messages, together with the thoughts of those who come to the spinal unit, form the backbone of the whole text.
-They are complemented by the words of us who work here.
+Therefore, in cooperation with our hospital chaplain, we asked current and former patients to share with us such positive and negative experiences.
+These messages, together with the thoughts of those who come to the spinal unit for patients, form the backbone of the entire text.
+They are supplemented by the words of us who work here.

-We divided the text thematically into several sections.
-In addition to the sections on the interviews and support methods, there is also practical information, such as when it is possible to come to visit, who to contact with various questions, and the like.
-We called the brochure "About Meetings and Support at the Spinal Unit", we asked the illustrator Jiří Slíva for illustrations.
+We divided the text thematically into several areas.
+In addition to the sections on self-talk and ways of support, there is also practical information, such as when it is possible to come for a visit, who to contact with various questions, and so on.
+We called the brochure "About meeting and support at the Spinal Unit", we asked the illustrator Jiří Slíva for illustrations.

 We would like it to make it at least a little easier to overcome the difficult life situation in which our patients, but also their loved ones, find themselves.